GlycoLocate™:

 re-imagined

-Our AI-enabled GlycoLocate™ platform will be the first and only to harness the power of tumor marker gangliosides to detect cancer earlier, enabling more patients to get access to life-saving treatments sooner.
+Our AI-enabled GlycoLocate™ platform will be the first and only to harness the power of lipidomics, combined with other complementary biomarkers, to diagnose cancer earlier, enabling more patients to get access to life-saving treatments sooner.
 The GlycoLocate™ platform may differentiate between cancers down to their tissue of origin in both symptomatic and non-symptomatic patients.
 This superior breakthrough technology removes the typical barriers of cost, invasiveness, accessibility, and effectiveness seen with current early detection technologies.

 Ovarian cancer is just the start for AOA Dx and the GlycoLocate™ platform